facebook/react-native-website/cnwebsite/versioned_docs/version-0.56/building-for-apple-tv.md

 <block class="ios" />

-- _Dev Menu support_: On the simulator, cmd-D will bring up the developer menu, just like on iOS.
-To bring it up on a real Apple TV device, make a long press on the play/pause button on the remote.
-(Please do not shake the Apple TV device, that will not work :) )
+* _Dev Menu support_: On the simulator, cmd-M will bring up the developer menu, just like on Android.
+To bring it up on a real Android TV device, press the menu button or long press the fast-forward button on the remote.
+(Please do not shake the Android TV device, that will not work :) )

-- _TV remote animations_: `RCTTVView` native code implements Apple-recommended parallax animations to help guide the eye as the user navigates through views.
+* _TV remote animations_: `RCTTVView` native code implements Apple-recommended parallax animations to help guide the eye as the user navigates through views.
 The animations can be disabled or adjusted with new optional view properties.

-- _Back navigation with the TV remote menu button_: The `BackHandler` component, originally written to support the Android back button, now also supports back navigation on the Apple TV using the menu button on the TV remote.
+* _Back navigation with the TV remote menu button_: The `BackHandler` component, originally written to support the Android back button, now also supports back navigation on the Apple TV using the menu button on the TV remote.

-- _TabBarIOS behavior_: The `TabBarIOS` component wraps the native `UITabBar` API, which works differently on Apple TV.
+* _TabBarIOS behavior_: The `TabBarIOS` component wraps the native `UITabBar` API, which works differently on Apple TV.
 To avoid jittery rerendering of the tab bar in tvOS (see [this issue](https://github.com/facebook/react-native/issues/15081)), the selected tab bar item can only be set from Javascript on initial render, and is controlled after that by the user through native code.

 <block class="android" />